dgeorges/modeljs/README.md

   - Can enable logging to flag incorrect uses of api to the console.
   - Native browser Support for all browsers that support ECMA5 including and tested on IE9, Firefox 4+, Safari 5.1.4+, Chrome 7+, Opera 12+ without a shim library.
   - Works on non-ECMA5 browser with use of a shim library.
 Specifically tested on IE8 with es5-shim.
+  - modeljs is compatible with the CommonJS module format and is usable as a Node module.